catid/blog2022/content/posts/quest_pro_termux.md

 Inside the headset, the Settings app has a Devices section where you can pair Bluetooth devices.

 You can turn on Pass-Through for the Home environment, so that you can see the real world behind the virtual monitors.
-The trick is to click on the clock/battery/wifi button on the task bar, and click the "face mask with lines coming off" it icon.
+The trick is to click on the clock/battery/wifi button on the task bar, and click the "face mask with lines coming off it" icon.

 ## Enable Developer Mode